 Recall that in the $3$-category $\Spanth(\cK_0)$, this span is both left and right adjoint to the span $X = X \to \pt$.
 We thus conclude that the two adjoints of the constant diagram functor are naturally equivalent, namely that the colimit and limit functors coincide.
-Moreover, by \cite[Proposition 2.24]{shifted}, this equivalence is given by the norm map. \end{proof}
+Moreover, \cite[Proposition 2.24]{shifted} shows that the dualizing map is the identity, and that the equivalence is given by the norm map. \end{proof}

 As an example, this reproves the case of presentable categories, only by knowing that the inclusion $\PrL \subset \CAT$ preserves limits (i.e.\ without knowledge about colimits).